pieroproietti/penguins-eggs/README.md

 yolk so called - staying on the subject of eggs - is a local repository included in the livecd that contains a minimum of indispensable packages during installation.
 Thanks to yolk, you can safely install your system without the need o an active internet connection.

 ## krill
-I'm writing a new CLI installer aside the original one included in eggs: [krill](https://github.com/pieroproietti/penguins-krill).
-Krill let you to install your system in a nice CLI interface using the same, or similar - for jessie and stretch - configuration of [calamares](calamares.io).
+I wrote a new CLI installer krill who is now included in eggs.
+Krill let you to install your system in a nice CLI interface using the same, configuration created by eggs for [calamares](calamares.io).
+This lead to have "about the same" experience installing, from old distros to new one and for GUI and CLI

 ## Two great helpers!
-I added two lightweight helpers integrated with eggs: mom and dad.
-While mom is a bash script with whiptail - and guides the user to the various commands and documentation.
-Dad is a short way to creating the iso: all you have to do is type in **sudo eggs dad** and follow simple instructions.
+I added two light helpers integrated with eggs: mom and dad.
+While mom is a bash script with whiptail - and guides the user to the various commands and documentation. dad started as a short way to create the iso: all you have to do is type in **sudo eggs dad** and follow simple instructions, but it is also a way to reset configuration **sudo dad -c**.

 ## What distributions can I use?
-Eggs is born on Debian strecth/buster, full support Debian from jessie to bullseye, Devuan beowulf, Ubuntu focal, bionic and derivatives.
-I usually try it against Debian buster, Devuan beowulf, Linux Mint 19.3 tricia (bionic derivated) and Linux Mint 20 ulyana (focal derivated) before releases.
+Eggs is born on Debian strecth/buster, full support Debian from jessie to sid (bullseye) Support too Devuan beowulf, Ubuntu focal, bionic and derivatives.
+I usually try it against Debian varius versions, Devuan beowulf, Linux Mint 19.3 tricia (bionic derivated) and Linux Mint 20 ulyana (focal derivated) before releases.
 I tried it successfully in LMDE 4 debbie, and deepin.
 Eggs, generally must work with all the derivates from that distros.

-Some iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/iso/).
+Some examples of iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/iso/).

 # Packages
 eggs is released as deb package and npm package.
 Most users need just deb version, if you already use nodejs the npm package can be installed too,